-4. You have a choice now of whether to set your Vectorworks drawing to the same unit of measure.
-I prefer to work in millimeters, so I don't change this, but this is a matter of personal preference.
+- 4. You have a choice now of whether to set your Vectorworks drawing to the same unit of measure.
+I prefer to work in millimeters, so I don't change this, but this is a matter of personal preference. - Moving down the screen, there is a section on Paper Space Units.
+Paper Space is the AutoCAD equivalent of Vectorworks Sheet Layers and your surveyor or architect may have

-- 5. Moving down the screen, there is a section on Paper Space Units.
-Paper Space is the AutoCAD equivalent of Vectorworks Sheet Layers and your surveyor or architect may have set up Paper Spaces for you if he/she was intending to print the DXF/DWG file for you.
+- set up Paper Spaces for you if he/she was intending to print the DXF/DWG file for you.
 If there are paper spaces detected, the recommended setting here is By Layout.
-In this example file, there are no paper spaces. - 6.
-On the Model Space section of the dialog box, Vectorworks is suggesting a scale to use if you want to fit this drawing onto your page.
+In this example file, there are no paper spaces. - On the Model Space section of the dialog box, Vectorworks is suggesting a scale to use if you want to fit this drawing onto your page.
 If you don't want it to fit on the page, you can click the scale button to specify the scale you want.
 Remember, you can change the scale of a drawing at any time so what you choose now isn't set in stone.
 Select 1:1 (as this is how most AutoCAD drawings are created).
 You will rescale later. - 7.
-Check Center After Import to ensure that the survey drawing is placed on your drawing area.
-It may contain "real-world" coordinates and therefore otherwise will be placed in its real-world location, which could be some way from your page area.
+If you wish to move the site onto the drawing area, check Center After Import.
+However, bear in mind that the survey may contain "real-world" coordinates.
+If you don't check this option, the incoming survey could be placed some way from your page area.
+It actually doesn't matter-although when you are new to CAD I know this can be a disconcerting concept.
 Whichever method you choose, the coordinates of the objects remain constant.
-When you choose to center, the origin (0,0) is moved off the page to preserve the coordinates-preferable if you are working with other professionals and need to ensure the file remains at the same coordinates (see Georeferencing in the chapter on Setting Up the Drawing Board). - 8.
+When you choose to Center After Import, the origin (0,0) is moved off the page to preserve the coordinates.
+So, if you are working with other professionals and need to ensure the file remains at the same coordinates, you can be reassured that it will (you could also read more about Georeferencing in the chapter on Setting Up the Drawing Board). - 8.
 Under 2D/3D Conversion, set Convert Objects To: 2D and 3D.
 This is the safest option, as Vectorworks can then determine what is sensible to import as a 2D object and what is sensible to import as a 3D object. - 9.
+Set 2D/3D Conversion res to Medium.
+Lowering this value will result in a smaller Vectorworks file than if you use a high value. - 10.
 Click on the Graphic Attributes tab at the top of the dialog.
 On this screen you can define what happens to incoming line weights (older versions of AutoCAD handle line weights with a separate color table that the user maps to line weights).
-As you have not created the AutoCAD file yourself, I would suggest you uncheck this box as you won't yet know which colors relate to which objects.
-(If you do know the intended mapping of line weights to colors, leave the box checked and see step 13 below.) - Ensure DXF Layers will be imported as classes (which are the most appropriate equivalent to AutoCAD layers). - 11.
-At the top of the dialog, there is an option to save these settings so that you can recall them each time you import a survey.
+As you have not created the AutoCAD file vourself.
+I would suggest you uncheck this box as you won't yet know which colors relate to which objects.
+(If you do know the intended mapping of line weights to colors, leave the box checked and see step 15 below.)